jtanderson2/azure-network-lab-building-blocks/s2svpn-onprem/README.md

 ## Notes

-* Variables defined at start of script, change as required
+* Variables defined at start of scripts, change as required
 * VMs provisioned with auto-shutdown at 22:00 UTC
 * Provisions public IPs for VMs and NSG rule to allow SSH admin access (could use serial console instead!)